October 2025 role update

 Select one or more contributors to assign roles.

-Assign Team admins in team settings by editing one team at a time.
+Finally, assign team admins in team settings by editing one team at a time.
 If you are using parent teams, you can assign admins for the parents and ask them to assign admins for their sub-teams.
 In team settings, you can find admins for all teams and identify which teams don't have one.

 Assign team admins by editing a team.